LDMX-Software/ldmx-software.github.io/docs/compatibility.md

       unless you need to stay on an old version for a good reason it would be much better to update your branch to a newer version of ldmx-sw and update the container to the newest version as well.

+[^2]: Forcing legacy onnx is relatively simple and can be done by commenting out the
+      `find_path` call within the `ldmx-sw/cmake/FindONNXRuntime.cmake` file.
+This prevents CMake from finding the system install in newer containers.

 ### Pre-v3.0.0
 No containers have been studied for older versions of ldmx-sw.